Fractal Analytics files DRHP with Sebi to launch a Rs 4,800 crore IPO - BusinessToday

 Founded in 2000 by Srikanth Velamakanni and Pranay Agrawal, Fractal Analytics provides data-driven insights and AI solutions to global enterprises across various sectors.
 The company has seen significant growth, with revenue from operations increasing by 25.9% to Rs 2,765 crores in FY25 from Rs 2,196 crores in FY24.
 Its profit after tax saw a turnaround, reaching Rs 220.6 crore in FY25 compared to a loss of Rs 54.7 crore in FY24.

-Fractal Analytics is backed by notable investors such as TPG, Apax, and Gaja.
+Fractal Analytics is backed by notable investors such as TPG, Apax, and Gaja Capital.
 The company boasts expertise in sectors including consumer packaged goods, retail, technology, healthcare, and financial services.
 It is focused on expanding its AI and Gen AI software portfolios, as indicated by its active investments in these areas.

 The IPO is structured through a book-building process, where 75% of the net offer will be available to Qualified Institutional Buyers (QIBs), 15% to Non-Institutional Investors (NIIs), and 10% to Retail Individual Investors (RIIs).
 Additionally, there is an "Employee Reservation Portion" not exceeding 5% of the post-offer paid-up equity share capital.